 On July 1, 2018, Lisa Ostiguy assumed the new position of special advisor to the provost on Campus Life at Concordia.

-This role was created within the Office of the Provost and VP, Academic Affairs to strengthen the delivery of services and programs, and improve policies and processes to foster a safe, accessible, diverse, inclusive and respectful campus.
+This role was created within the Office of the Provost and VP, Academic, to strengthen the delivery of services and programs, and improve policies and processes to foster a safe, accessible, diverse, inclusive and respectful campus.

 She has held the positions of interim provost and vice-president of Academic Affairs, and interim vice-provost of Teaching and Learning.
 She also served as chair of the Department of Applied Human Sciences.